Singapore

 Under the Companies Act, all companies in Singapore are to be audited unless they meet exemption criteria.

 The International Standards on Auditing (ISA), as issued by the International Auditing and Assurance Standards Board (IAASB) are adopted as Singapore Standards on Auditing (SSA), with modifications to reflect national requirements where appropriate, by the Institute of Singapore Chartered Accountants (ISCA) Auditing and Assurance Standards Committee.
 SSA are issued following the review of the ISCA Council and the approval of the PAOC.
-As indicated on the ISCA website, the SSA are aligned with the 2016 ISA.
+As reported by ISCA, the SSA are aligned with the requirements in the 2021 Handbook.

 Current Status: Adopted